programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 The most important reason to become familiar with using the command line is not because of the increased precision or the ability to work with multiple files, useful as these features are, but rather because of the many additional tools you gain access to, as mentioned in the introduction.
 When getting set up to work with some of these tools, you may run into problems because Windows sometimes configures the paths incorrectly.
 Fixing this problem requires setting environment variables, a topic beyond the scope of this tutorial.
 Fortunately, there is a lot of support out there, and a little searching will usually turn up the solution you need.
 Because many lessons on *The Programming Historian* require you to use Python, let's look briefly at getting Python set up.
 Having done this, you will be less daunted by instructions for setting environment variables for other programs.

 If you don't already have Python, or if you wonder why you would want to use it, check out the [Python tutorial](http://programminghistorian.org/lessons/introduction-and-installation) right here on *The Programming Historian*.
-In this tutorial, you will learn to set up Python to run scripts directly in an editor.
+In that tutorial, you will learn to set up Python to run scripts directly in an editor.
 It will often be more useful to be able to run scripts from the command line.
-In order to do that, you need to enter this into PowerShell:
+In order to do that, we need to set an environment variable.
+First, you need to know the name of the directory where Python is installed on your computer.
+Enter `sl C:\` and then use `gci`.
+You should see a directory named "Python" with the version number at the end.
+On my computer, the directory is "Python27."
+Now we tell Windows to create a Path variable pointing to that directory by entering this into PowerShell, replacing "Python27" with the name of the directory on your computer:

 `[Environment]::SetEnvironmentVariable("Path", "$env:Path;C:\Python27", "User")`

 This tells Windows: "Hey, the path for Python is C:\Python27."
-Make sure "Python27" actually is the name of the directory (type `sl C:\` and then use `gci`.
-You should see a directory named "Python" with some number at the end.
-If that directory is not called Python27, replace "Python27" in the command above with the correct name.)
-If you want to understand exactly how this works, look at [this page](https://technet.microsoft.com/en-us/library/ff730964.aspx) on Microsoft's TechNet portal (the same portal you get to using the `-online` parameter with `Get-Help`). **The order here is a bit confusing - probably should first confirm that Python is installed, then check version, then set environmental variable.**
+If you want to understand exactly how this works, look at [this page](https://technet.microsoft.com/en-us/library/ff730964.aspx) on Microsoft's TechNet portal (the same portal you get to using the `-online` parameter with `Get-Help`).

 Once you've entered the command above, exit PowerShell and start it again.
 You should now be able to start the Python interpreter by typing `python` into PowerShell.
 To run scripts, you simply type `python` followed by the path for the script you want.
 It's easiest to first navigate to the directory with the script in it, and then just enter `python script-name.py`.